 On June 30, 2014, the Company entered into a new services agreement with its President and CEO.
 Pursuant to the services agreement, an annual fee of \$84,000, consisting of salary and director's fees of MSA, will be paid in monthly instalments by MSA.
 The services agreement continues in effect until December 31, 2014 and provides that the President and CEO may pursue outside business interests or directorships in other industries that do not interfere or conflict with his ability to carry out his duties as an officer and director of the Company and MSA.
-The services agreement contains a change of control provision, where "change of control" is defined as: (a) the acquisition by a person, group of persons or person acting jointly or in concert, or persons associated or affiliated within the meaning of the Securities Act (Ontario) with any such person, group of persons or any of such persons acting jointly or in concert, of the election at any meeting of shareholders of a majority of directors not recommended by management.
+The services agreement contains a change of control provision, where "change of control" is defined as: (a) the acquisition by a person, group of persons or person acting jointly or in concert, or persons associated or affiliated within the meaning of the Securities Act (Ontario) with any such person, group of persons or any of such persons acting jointly or in concert, of more than 50% of the votes attaching to all shares in the capital of the Company that may be cast to elect directors of the Company; or (b) the election at any meeting of shareholders of a majority of directors not recommended by management.
 If, within six months following a "change of control", employment of the President and CEO is terminated by the Company without cause, the President and CEO shall be entitled to a lump sum severance payment of \$280,000 and the immediate vesting of all unvested stock options.